huntdatacenter/docs/docs/do-science/guides/access-guides/workbench-reissue.md

 ::: tip When to use

-This guide applys when you have requested a reissue of your expired HUNT Workbench certificate in our do science [service desk](/do-science/service-desk/#hunt-workbench-reissue).
+This guide apply when you have requested a reissue of your expired HUNT Workbench certificate in our do science [service desk](/do-science/service-desk/#hunt-workbench-reissue).

 :::